 Summary review: HIGHLY RECOMMENDED

-This book proved very popular on publication and will become a landmark publication over time.
+This is a good quality book which was very popular on publication.
+It will become a landmark publication over time.

 At the end of the book are biographies of all the artists - many of whom are very important - whose work is reproduced in the book.

 Rated an average of 4.9 out of 5 stars by 10 customer reviews

 Hardcover: 272 pages (also available as a paperback)